Simsz/Discord-SteamBan-Notifier/README.md

 - - Description: How often to use 1 API key before switching to the next one
 - `accountsPerRequest`:
 - - Type: Integer
 - - Description: The amount of accounts we use per request.
 Steam allows us to use multiple accounts in a single API request.
-To my knowledge the limit is ~1000.
-You can test it out yourself.
-Just chain your own ID a bunch of times and seperate it by a comma.
+I have tested it with 400 unique IDs and Steam always only returns 100.
+Therefore I would suggest not setting this higher than 100.
 - `logs`
 - - Type: String
 - - Description: Discord channel ID where to log bot information.
 All console logs, warns & errors will be logged in there